flgkd/integer-linear-programming-notes/notes/10-computational-complexity-theory.md

 A modern and very useful equivalent definition is based on certificates.

-A decision problem belongs to $NP$ if, for every YES instance, there exists a certificate of polynomial length whose correctness can be verified in polynomial time.
+A decision problem belongs to $NP$ if, for every YES instance, there exists a certificate whose length is polynomial in the input length and whose correctness can be verified in polynomial time.

 Informally: